-- Abstracts submitted with eligible FEBS bursary and PTBioch bursary applications will be assessed by the Congress Bursaries Committee for scientific quality; in addition, CVs and personal statements will be considered for bursary applications.
+- Abstracts submitted with eligible FEBS bursary applications will be assessed by the International Scientific Committee; in addition, CVs and Letters of Motivation with bursary applications will be considered by the Local Organizing Committee.

-- Notification of outcomes of assessment for oral presentation and bursaries, and confirmation of acceptance of abstracts to the Congress, are expected to be available on April 4, 2019.
+- Notification of outcomes of assessment for oral presentation and FEBS bursaries, and confirmation of acceptance of abstracts to the Congress, are expected to be available on April 2, 2020.

-For reference only; the YSF application period is now closed.
-Abstracts submitted as an application to the YSF are assessed by the YSF Organizing Committee and Chair of the FEBS Working Group on the Careers of Young Scientists.
-As explained on the YSF Applications page, abstracts must be submitted through the Congress online participant portal by the earlier deadline of January 20, 2019, and editing of abstracts accepted for the YSF is not possible after this date.
+Abstracts submitted as an application to the YSF by December 15, 2019 are assessed by the YSF Organizing Committee and Chair of the FEBS Working Group on the Careers of Young Scientists.
 Note that abstracts accepted to the YSF are also accepted for presentation at the Congress, and all other Congress abstract submission requirements, as detailed in the ‘important points’ above and the step-by-step guide below, apply also to YSF abstracts.
 For more information on YSF abstract submission and assessment, please see YSF Applications.

 - After logging in, select the 'Abstract' tab on the top menu of your participant account on the Congress website

-- Abstract Track: Only invited speakers should select the Plenary Lecture, Symposia or FEBS Special Sessions tracks.
+- Abstract Track: Only invited speakers should select the Plenary Lecture, Symposia, Special Sessions or Early Bird Session tracks.
 All other submissions must be into the Posters track.
-If you would like your abstract submitted into the Poster track to be considered for presentation as a Short Talk in the Symposia please answer 'Yes' to the question about oral presentation.
-Presenters whose abstracts are accepted for Short Talks will be integrated into the Symposia schedules; all remaining eligible oral presentation submissions will be accepted as Posters.
+If you would like your abstract submitted into the Poster track to be considered for presentation as a Short Talk or Speed Talk, please answer 'Yes' to the question about oral presentation.
+Presenters whose abstracts are accepted for Short Talks will be integrated into the Symposia schedules; those accepted as Speed Talks will be integrated into the Speed Talk Sessions, and will also be presented as Posters; and all remaining eligible oral presentation submissions will be accepted as Posters.

-- Abstract Topic: Please choose the most relevant abstract topic from the drop-down menu.
+- Abstract Topic: Please choose carefully the most relevant abstract topic from the drop-down menu.

 - Authors and Institutions: Please add authors by using the 'Add/Edit Author' button.
 The presenting author can be changed by clicking the ‘Edit Author’ button of the preferred author and by choosing ‘Yes’ for ‘Presenter’ field.
 The order of authors can also be changed by editing the ‘Numerical Order’ of an author.
+There is also an option to indicate an equal author contribution from particular authors, which will be shown by an asterisk on the author names.
 Author names will be automatically formatted in the following style: A. Smith, B. Jones, etc. The author's workplace address must be added for every author listed – this can be done via the Add/Edit Author's Workplace(s) button.